pixelwhipped/QuantizeFast/README.md

 # Why
 Wanted to create an old school game engine, Think Mode13.
 I was experimenting with reducing Hi-Def textures to Lo-Def 8 bit indexed textures.
 Median Cut and Octree couldn't quite make the perfomance targets on my potato no matter how much I tried optimizing/over optimizing for a 320x200x32Bit input, so I knuckled down and came up with this.
 Not perfect but closer and figured others could improve or it could be a benifit to somebody somewhere so released it seperatly.

+# AI
+Added claude.ai's take on it.
+OMG for once it didn't break things but made it work fast.
+Quality took a hit but feild FastQuantizationDepth can be altered and I reckon I can work on it.
+I can actually say well done AI for once.